osmandapp/docs/content/osmand/start-with/first-steps.md

 {% data reusables.general.android-ios-switcher %}

-[Points of interest (POI)](https://wiki.openstreetmap.org/wiki/Map_features#Amenity) are specific points highlighted with an icon on the map.
-They represent interesting or useful places & objects and they are part of [Vector Maps](/osmand/map/vector-maps).
-You can use them to display, [navigate](/osmand/navigation) and [search](/osmand/search/search-poi) the points of interest on the Map.
+[Points of interest (POI)](/osmand/map/point-layers-on-map#points-of-interest-poi) are amenities that could be searched or highlighted on the map.
+They represent interesting or useful places and distributed as part of [Vector Maps](/osmand/map/vector-maps).
+You can use them to [display on the map](/osmand/map/point-layers-on-map#points-of-interest-poi), [navigate](/osmand/navigation) and [search](/osmand/search/search-poi) the points of interest on the Map.

 {% default %}